 Kwende Kefentse spent four years in the Bachelor of Humanities program, and graduated with a B.A.
 Interdisciplinary Urban Studies in 2011.
-He is currently the president of the Humanities Alumni Association.
+He has been the president of the Humanities Alumni Association.

 A talk Kwende gave to Ottawa’s “Cultural Mornings” speaker series (2017):